Surgical mask: Healthcare workers

 A surgical mask is intended to be worn by health professionals during surgery and certain health care procedures to catch microorganisms shed in liquid droplets and aerosols from the wearer's mouth and nose.
 Evidence supports the effectiveness of surgical masks in reducing the risk of infection among other healthcare workers and in the community.
 However, a Cochrane review found that there is no clear evidence that disposable face masks worn by members of the surgical team would reduce the risk of wound infections after clean surgical procedures.
+However, the review cautioned that the studies examined are of low quality and that the result should not be generalized.

 Healthcare workers are trained in how to put on, handle, remove, and dispose of surgical masks.
 For healthcare workers, safety guidelines recommend the wearing of a face-fit tested N95 or FFP3 respirator mask instead of a surgical mask in the vicinity of pandemic-flu patients, to reduce the exposure of the wearer to potentially infectious aerosols and airborne liquid droplets.

 General public

 In community and home settings, the use of facemasks and respirators generally are not recommended, with other measures preferred such as avoiding close contact, maintaining good hand hygiene, and wearing cloth face coverings.
+Surgical masks provide some protection against the spread of diseases, and improvised masks provide about half as much protection.

+The custom of wearing surgical masks began in Japan in the early 20th century, when the Spanish flu pandemic swept the world and killed 20 to 40 million people.
+A second global influenza pandemic in 1934 established the use of surgical masks in Japan.
+Later, this custom spread to East Asia.

 In Japan and Taiwan, surgical masks have commonly been worn in winter months during the flu season by those who have respiratory illnesses as a courtesy intended to prevent viral transmission.
-Surgical masks provide some protection against the spread of diseases, and improvised masks provide about half as much protection.
 People in Japan as well as Korea and China may also wear masks in any season because of air pollution or allergies.
 Some younger Japanese people wear masks and audio headsets to signal a desire to avoid interaction.
-It has been suggested that mask-wearing as a custom appeared in East Asia rather than other parts of the world also facing pollution and disease due to the historical influence of Traditional Chinese Medicine and its ideas about air and wind.
+Hay fever has been common in Japan since the 1980s, and as of 2019, 42.5% of the Japanese population suffers from some form of hay fever, with 38.8% suffering from cedar pollinosis, making the use of surgical masks more common in winter and spring.
+On the other hand, acupuncturist Michelle M. Ching says that mask-wearing as a custom appeared in East Asia rather than other parts of the world also facing pollution and disease due to the historical influence of Traditional Chinese Medicine and its ideas about air and wind.